mroth/twitter-streaming-showdown/README.md

  - CPU (CPU percentage)
  - Memory (max memory usage in KB)
  - MsgReceived (socket messages received): I initially believed this was a good approximation for incoming bandwidth consumption.
 It is not at all.
-Need a better way to compare to show the affects of gzip support.
- - BWApprox (approximate bandwidth): I haven't figured out how to have the shell track this in a controlled way yet, so these numbers are very approximate based on me manually watching the process run in `nettop` for now.
+ - BWApprox (approximate bandwidth): I haven't figured out how to have the shell track this in a controlled way yet, so these numbers are approximate based on me manually watching the process run in `nettop` for now.
+Still, they pretty clearly show the affects of GZip support.

-### Notes
- - I can't seem to get bytes-received via `time`, and socket msgs received isn't actually helpful, so might need another way to profile bandwidth usage.
-From manually looking at nettop, clients without gzip support read about ~150MB during these tests, and those with it about ~45MB.

 ### Full benchmark output
 Full output of the tests runs (with more stats) can be found in the